Last Updated on April 21, 2023

 - Have their hair hand-stripped: If you want to avoid the condition known as Schnauzer bumps, you need to hand-strip your dog to remove the central guard hairs.
 However, this is a very time-consuming and expensive method of grooming and many parlors do not offer this service.

-- Consider their seasonal needs: The thick fur of the Schnauzer can cause your dog to overheat in the summer months while during winter your dog may rely on his coat to keep warm.
+- Consider their seasonal needs: The Schnauzer’s thick fur can cause your dog to overheat in the summer months while during winter your dog may rely on his coat to keep warm.
 For this reason, you’ll want to consider the season when picking the perfect cut for your pooch.

 How can you find the best groomer in your area?